 “Contract manufacturer” means a company that produces goods under contract for another company under the label or brand name of that company.

 “Contracting activity” for DoD also means elements designated by the director of a defense agency which has been delegated contracting authority through its agency charter.
-DoD contracting activities are listed at .
+DoD contracting activities are listed at PGI 202.101 .

 “Contracting officer's representative” means an individual designated and authorized in writing by the contracting officer to perform specific technical or administrative functions.